jr0cket/technical-diagrams/README.md

-# Area51 Technical Diagrams
+# Technical Diagrams

-Visualising the processes and data flows of the software components in the Area51 project.
+Visualising the processes and data flows of the software components.

 Diagrams are created with [https://inkscape.org/](Inkscape), a free drawing tools for Windows, Linux and MacOSX.